ZekxDump/docker_install/README.md

 * You must have Docker-CE (or some version of Docker) installed in order to run any of the other three packages.
 * You must have Docker-Compose installed in order to run NGinX Proxy Manager.

-Before prompting to install Docker or Docker-Compose, I do try to see if you already have them installed, and I skep the prompt if you do (or I try to anyway).
+Before prompting to install Docker or Docker-Compose, I do try to see if you already have them installed, and I skip the prompt if you do (or I try to anyway).

 ## Recent changes
-1. Removed a lot of the "screen spam" from stdout, and just provide step information for what is running.
+1. Removed the docker-grafana-speedtest as it seems broken with recent updated installs.
-2. Imrpoved the Debian 11 wait time for the Docker service to start up and be running.
+2. attempted to add the install of Curl, WGet, and Git in the script for those who may not already have them.

 ## Future Work
 - [ ] Make it work for Raspberry Pi
-- [ ] Make it work for Arch
+- [X] Make it work for Arch
 - [ ] Make it work for OpenSuse
 - [ ] Maybe add a few other default containers to pull down and start running
 - [ ] Prompt for Credentials to use in NGinX Proxy Manager db settings vs. using the defaults.